Blackstone's first-quarter earnings surge 63%

 The world's largest manager of alternative assets saw distributable earnings, which represent the cash used to pay dividends to shareholders, rise to $1.9 billion from $1.2 billion a year earlier.

-That resulted in distributable earnings per share of $1.55, which exceeded an average estimate of $1.06 per share from analysts estimates compiled by Refinitiv.
+That resulted in distributable earnings per share of $1.55, which exceeded the average estimate of $1.06 per share of analysts compiled by Refinitiv.

+Blackstone said it changed the way it accounts for the fee-related performance revenue at its real estate income trust business, booking such earnings quarterly rather than annually.
+That helped to boost its overall earnings beyond what analysts had expected.

+"This will likely have the effect of making ongoing quarterly fee-related earnings somewhat higher, but also somewhat more volatile," Oppenheimer analysts wrote in a note to investors on Thursday.

 During the quarter, Blackstone spent $22.8 billion on new acquisitions, including its $6.4 billion takeover of Australian casino operator Crown Resorts CWN.AX and a $5.8 billion deal to take real estate income trust Preferred Apartment Communities Inc APTS.N private.

-For its quarterly fund performance, Blackstone said its real estate opportunistic and core plus funds appreciated by 10.3% and 7.9%.
-Its private credit funds gained 1.7% while its private equity portfolio rose 2.8%.
-That compares with a decline of nearly 5% for the benchmark S&P 500 index .SPX.

-Blackstone said earnings at its hedge funds unit, the world's largest, fell to $110.8 million, down from $157 million a year earlier, driven partly by lower management fees and performance revenues.
+Blackstone said earnings at its hedge funds unit, the world's largest, fell to $110.8 million, down from $157 million a year earlier, due partly to lower management fees and performance revenues.

+Its hedge fund portfolio had a net return of 1% during the quarter compared with a 0.3% decline in the benchmark Fund Weighted Composite Index compiled by hedge fund data provider HFR.

-Under generally accepted accounting principles (GAAP), Blackstone reported a net income of $1.22 billion, down 30% from $1.75 billion a year earlier owing to an uptick in compensation expenses and a slowdown in investment income.
+Under generally accepted accounting principles (GAAP), Blackstone reported a net income of $1.22 billion, down 30% from $1.75 billion a year earlier, amid higher compensation expenses and a slowdown in investment income.

 Total assets under management rose to a record $915 billion, driven by strong fundraising and bringing Blackstone closer to its goal of managing $1 trillion in assets this year.
 Unspent capital stood at $139.3 billion.